-Based on the resources defined to date, it is recommended that the CUMO project be advanced to feasibility stage.
+Based on the resources defined to date, The authors recommend that the CUMO project be advanced to feasibility stage.
 The recommended program is proposed to be carried out over a minimum time frame of three years at an estimated cost of \$100,000,000 (US\$).